Rocket Man: The Definitive Hits

 25 March.
 The album was certified platinum in the UK for shipping 300,000 units in February 2010.
-In the US the album debuted on the Billboard 200 at number 9 and was certified gold for sales of 500,000 copies in October 2008 and platinum for 1,000,000 copies in November 2014.
+In the US the album debuted on the Billboard 200 at number 9 and was certified gold by the RIAA for sales of 500,000 copies in October 2008 and platinum for 1,000,000 copies in November 2014.
 This was then followed by a double platinum and triple platinum certification in April 2016 and August 2017, respectively.

-Track listings
+Track listing

 Canon international edition

 The international version includes, among others, the UK, Hungary, Italy, Poland, and Portugal.

-The UK Special Edition (which included a DVD) omitted "Crocodile Rock" and "Sacrifice" and instead included "The Bitch Is Back" and "Can You Feel the Love Tonight?".
+The UK Special Edition (which included a DVD) omitted "Crocodile Rock" and "Sacrifice" and instead included "The Bitch Is Back" and "Can You Feel the Love Tonight".